LED bulbs use 75% less energy than incandescent bulbs — DOE

 Ding dong.
 "Hi, I noticed your neighbors have high electric bills.
 We have a program where we can put solar on your roof for $0 Down, and you just pay for the power at a cheaper rate than the utility.
 It costs you nothing."

 This is the Power Purchase Agreement (PPA) pitch.
-It is the most common way solar is sold in America, and for many homeowners, it is a financial trap that can devalue your home and complicate your life for 25 years.
+It is the most common way solar is sold in America, and for many homeowners, it is a financial risk that can devalue your home and complicate your life for 25 years.

 But for others, it is the only way to go solar.